coinflex-exchange/v2/source/includes/_v2_introduction.md

 # Change Log

+**2020-12-14**

+* Added to the documentation new websocket API order commands; Place Batch Orders
+* Added to the documentation new websocket API order commands; Cancel Batch Orders
+* Added to the documentation new websocket API order commands; Modify Batch Orders

 **2020-12-10**

-* Added to the documentation market order and stop-limit order websocket API
+* Added to the documentation market order and stop-limit order websocket API details

 **2020-09-25**